Making a Forge Server from A Forge Pack

 - Open the server folder you made in step #1.

-- Paste. for example right click and choose paste.
+- Paste the previously copied selection.
+For example right click and choose paste.

 - Move this installer jar to the server folder